 - 4. The 'Vote Withheld' option is provided to enable you to abstain on any particular resolution.
 However, it should be noted that a 'Vote Withheld is not a vote in law and will not be counted in the calculation of the proportion of the votes 'For' and 'Against' a resolution.
 If this form is returned without any indication as to how the person appointed proxy shall vote, he/she will exercise his/her discretion as to how he/she votes or whether he/she abstains from voting. - 5.
 Entitlement to attend and vote at the meeting (and the number of votes that may be cast thereat), will be determined by reference to the Register of Members of the Company at the close of business on the day which is two days before the day of the meeting or of the adjourned meeting.
 Changes to the Register of Members of the Company after the relevant deadline shall be disregarded in determining the rights of any person to attend and vote at the meeting. - 6.
-Shares held in uncertificated form (i.e. in CREST) may be voted through the CREST Proxy Voting Service in accordance with the procedures set out in the CREST manual - 7.
-To be effective, all forms of Proxy must be completed, signed and lodged not less 48 hours before the time of the meeting at the office of The City Partnership (UK) Limited at: The City Partnership (UK) Limited, Suite 2 Park Valley House, Park Valley Mills, Meltham Road, Huddersfield HD4 7BH.
-Alternatively, you may vote through the Proxy Voting App at https://proxy-lsa.cpip.io/. - 8.
-If you prefer, you may return the proxy form to The City Partnership in an envelope addressed to The City Partnership (UK) Limited, Suite 2 Park Valley House, Park Valley Mills, Meltham Road, Huddersfield HD4 7BH
+Shares held in uncertificated form (i.e. in CREST) may be voted through the CREST Proxy Voting Service in accordance with the procedures set out in the CREST manual. - 7.
+To be effective, all forms of Proxy must be completed, signed and lodged not less 48 hours before the time of the meeting at the office of The City Partnership (UK) Limited at: The City Partnership (UK) Limited, The Mending Rooms, Park Valley Housem Meltham Road, Huddersfield HD4 7BH.
+Alternatively, you may vote through the Proxy Voting App at https://proxy-lsa-agm.cpip.io/. - 8.
+If you prefer, you may return the proxy form to The City Partnership in an envelope addressed to The City Partnership (UK) Limited, The Mending Rooms, Park Valley Housem Meltham Road, Huddersfield HDA 7RH